🇵🇸

 But not powerless.

-But the architects of the UN foresaw exactly this scenario.
-In 1950, they created a mechanism to ensure the General Assembly could act when the Security Council was deadlocked by a veto.
+But the architects of the UN foresaw obstruction like this.
+In 1950, they created a mechanism to ensure the General Assembly could act when the Security Council failed — whether by veto or by manipulation.

 What is "Uniting for Peace"?